GooTec/OpenBINN/README.md

    dataset into `../data/prostate/` relative to the repository.
 2. **Generate simulation datasets** (optional) using `python analysis/sim_data_generation.py --beta 2 --gamma 2 --pathway_nonlinear`.
-   When `--pathway_nonlinear` is provided the outcome uses pathway-driven interactions.
-Gene coefficients are fixed at the given `--beta` and interaction terms are scaled by `--gamma`.
-Each dataset also includes a `pca_plot.png` showing the first two principal components computed from the selected pathway genes together with the outcome distribution.
-Adjust `--beta` and `--gamma` or omit the flag for the simpler linear setup.
+   With `--pathway_nonlinear` the true pathway score sums its genes (all weights fixed at one) and applies a quadratic effect:
+   `beta * S + gamma * S^2`.
+A `pca_plot.png` visualizes the first two
+   principal components of the pathway genes and the outcome distribution.
+   Adjust `--beta` and `--gamma` or omit the flag for the linear baseline.
 3. **Edit** an experiment config in `configs/`, specifying model type, dataset paths, and analysis options.
 4. **Run** training and evaluation: